 The Nourishment Fund

-The Nourishment Fund is a mutual aid fund that provides nourishing meals to Black women and non-binary folks in the Bay Area while supporting Black chefs who cook these delicious meals.
+The Nourishment Fund is a mutual aid fund that provides nourishing meals to community members in the Bay Area for free while supporting the women and non-binary chefs who cook these delicious meals.

 About

-Nourishing others is a deeply rooted value of mine.
-The goal of this fund is simply to bring moments of joy to Black women while supporting & highlighting Black-owned businesses in the community.
-Because nourishment can take so many forms, we deliver not only hot meals but also care packages with self-care items, grocery boxes with produce from local farms, gift cards to Black women-owned businesses, and more.
-These deliveries are not charity; they are gifted in solidarity to thank the Black women in our community whose contributions to the Bay Area are invaluable.
+Because nourishment can take so many forms, we have delivered not only hot meals but also care packages with self-care items, grocery boxes with produce from local farms, gift cards to local businesses, and more.
+These deliveries are not charity; they are gifted in solidarity.

 BY THE NUMBERS...